sscdelft/sscdelft.github.io/index.md

 navigation: 00
 ---

-The SIAM Student Chapter Delft has been founded in 2014 by PhD students of the [Numerical Analysis section at TU Delft][NA-EWI-TUD].
+SIAM Student Chapter Delft has been founded in 2014 by PhD students of the [Numerical Analysis section at TU Delft][NA-EWI-TUD].
 Our Student Chapter is the first [division of SIAM][SIAM Student Chapters] in The Netherlands, and it is meant to bring together MSc and PhD students, postdocs and professors from all